OlympusMonds/pyDelivery/README.md

-# pyDelivery
+# PyDelivery
-Apple AirDrop, reimagined in Python.

-This is what AirDrop is: http://support.apple.com/en-au/HT203106

-It is very useful, except it is limited to OSX and other Apple stuff.
-My goal is to implement a similar system in Python, so we can all use it!
+A program to share files easily over a local network.
+May have some similarities to Apple AirDrop.

 Dependencies:
  - zeroconf  : pip install zeroconf
  - six       : pip install six
  - pysendfile: pip install pysendfile
+ - cython    : pip install cython
+ - kivy      : pip install kivy
+   - Kivy seems to have a bug with particular versions of libc, which is pretty major.
+I've had issues with Linux Mint 16 and Debian 6 in regard to this issue.
+Upgrading to Debian 7 fixed it for me :s

 To Do:
- - Move from TKinter to Kivy (if it's OK).
-This may open the door to deploying on Android/iOS/Windows more easily.
   - Figure out how the SockerServer handle function can either pass its data out, or some other function pass something in, so it can save the right filename, etc.
-   - Need to subclass the server, to make a constructer with (perhaps) a pointer to the Peer in question.
-Then the handle function can access it OK.
-See here: http://stackoverflow.com/questions/15889241/send-a-variable-to-a-tcphandler-in-python
  - Get some safties in there.
 If a transfer fails, catch the exception, delete the file, etc.
-   - Actually, look into Twisted.
+   - Actually, look into Twisted
+     - Twisted looks painful...